 This 3-wire serial I/O mode is used for transmission/reception of a maximum of 16-byte data without the use of software.
-Once transfer is started, the set number of bytes of the data prestored in the RAM can be transmitted, and the set number of bytes of data can be received and stored in the RAM.
+Once transfer is started, the set number of bytes of data prestored in the RAM can be transmitted, and the set number of bytes of data can be received and stored in the RAM.

-The 3-wire serial I/O mode with automatic transmit/receive function is set with serial operation mode register 1A0 (CSIM1A0), automatic data transmit/receive control register 0 (ADTC0) and automatic data transmit/receive interval specification register 0 (ADTI0).
+The 3-wire serial I/O mode with automatic transmit/receive function is set with serial operation mode register 1A0 (CSIM1A0), automatic data transmit/receive control register 0 (ADTC0), automatic data transmit/receive interval specification register 0 (ADTI0), port mode register 2 (PM2), and port 2 (P2).